Hinako Tomitaka (Freestyle Skiing/Moguls) Athlete Profile: Check out her interview video and recent results ahead of the Beijing Olympics

 Originally from Tokyo, she discovered moguls in her first year of elementary school and began competing seriously in the fourth grade.
 She achieved a high result of second place in the Junior Championships.
 At the 2021 World Championships, she was the only member of the Japanese women's team to place fifth.
 She is known for her small stature but her skiing that makes her appear larger, and her stable, high-quality turns.
 She has been steadily improving her performance, and there are high expectations for her competitive strength in the actual competition

-☟By the way, this is Hinako Tomitaka's Instagram.
-She posted a happy comment after being selected as a representative for the Beijing Olympics.
+☟By the way, this is Hinako Tomitaka's Instagram account.
+She posted a comment expressing her joy after being selected to represent Japan at the Beijing Olympics.

 @hinako1753